-If you are a Canadian resident travelling to work in the U.S. and contributed to a U.S. employer-sponsored retirement plan, complete Form RC268, Employee Contributions to a United States Retirement Plan - Cross-Border Commuters.
+If you are a deemed resident of Canada travelling to work in the U.S. and contributed to a U.S. employer-sponsored retirement plan, complete Form RC268, Employee Contributions to a United States Retirement Plan - Cross-Border Commuters.

-Line 20700 - Registered pension plan (RPP) deduction
+● I▲ Line 20700 - Registered pension plan (RPP) deduction